 Thank you for your interest in the Columbia Public Schools Early College Program.

-Students will enroll in a minimum of 12 college credit hours each semester taught by a MACC professor, typically a morning or afternoon session.
+Students applying and qualifying for the Early College Program will enroll in a minimum of 12 college credit hours each semester taught by a MACC professor, typically a morning or afternoon session.
 Courses will count as both high school and college credit.
 Students can make substantial progress or complete an Associates degree by high school graduation.

 Resources and Responsibilities